 Are you required to take this course?
 Visit the New York State Education Department website for more information.

-- Identify the professional's responsibilities for infection control in healthcare settings.
+- Recognize the professional's responsibility to adhere to scientifically accepted infection prevention and control practices in all healthcare settings.

-- Describe strategies to prevent the spread of pathogenic organisms in healthcare settings.
+- Describe the strategies that can be used to prevent transmission of pathogenic organisms in healthcare.

-- Identify barrier or personal protective equipment used for preventing exposure to potentially infectious material.
+- Identify specific personal protective equipment for protecting patients and healthcare workers from exposure to potentially infectious material.

-- Identify occupational health strategies to prevent and control infectious and communicable diseases in healthcare workers.
+- Identify occupational health strategies to prevent and control transmission of bloodborne pathogens and communicable diseases in healthcare workers.